themesberg/tailwind-nuxt-starter/README.md

 modal.show();
 ```

+Learn more about using <a href="{{< ref "getting-started/typescript" >}}#javascript-behaviour">Flowbite with TypeScript</a> on the official docs page.

+## Nuxt Starter Project

+We have created a free and open-source [Tailwind CSS and Nuxt starter project](https://github.com/themesberg/tailwind-nuxt-starter) showcasing all of the interactive UI components from Flowbite to help you get started building web applications.

 ## Flowbite Vue Library

-We also started working on a [standalone Flowbite Vue 3 UI component library](https://github.com/themesberg/flowbite-vue) which when launched in a stable version will be the recommended way of working in a Vue 3 or Nuxt.js environment.
+We also started working on a [standalone Flowbite Vue 3 UI component library](https://github.com/themesberg/flowbite-vue) which when launched in a stable version will be the recommended way of working in a Vue 3 or Nuxt environment.
 Contributions are more than welcome!

-## License

-This project is open-source under the MIT license.